Scientific productivity as a random walk: Results

 To study faculty careers from a perspective beyond average or extreme values, we characterize the stochasticity and variation within and across individuals by examining how productivity varies at the start of a career, and how it evolves empirically over time.
 We examine the distribution of first-year productivity $q_0$, and the distributions of changes in productivity $\delta_t = q_{t+1} - q_t$, and find surprising statistical regularity in both distributions: first-year productivity closely follows an exponential distribution (\cref{fig:criteria}A), and the productivity changes follow a Laplace distribution regardless of career stage~(\cref{fig:criteria}B-D).
 The simple form of these empirical distributions is provocative, and suggests that the variability of initial productivity $q_0$ and subsequent changes to productivity $\delta_t$ may reflect relatively simple underlying stochastic processes.

-Fitting exponential and Laplace distributions to the data, we notice that the estimated variances decrease from $\widehat{\alpha}=3.88$ to $\widehat{\alpha}=3.61$ and $\widehat{\alpha}=3.32$ over the course of a career~(\cref{fig:criteria}).
-On the other hand, no clear pattern emerges with the location parameters, where between career years 1--4 and 5--7, the mode increases ($\widehat{\mu}=-0.37$ vs. $\widehat{\mu}=-0.21$), despite a change in the average trajectory from increasing to decreasing.
+Fitting exponential and Laplace distributions to the data, we notice that the estimated variances decrease from $\widehat{\alpha}=3.88$ (95\% CI: [3.78, 3.97]; all CIs are individual-level block bootstraps with 10,000 bootstrap replicas) to $\widehat{\alpha}=3.64$ (95\% CI: [3.54, 3.77]) and $\widehat{\alpha}=3.32$ (95\% CI: [3.19, 3.39]) over the course of a career~(\cref{fig:criteria}).
+On the other hand, the location parameters exhibit much more inferential uncertainty as well as the lack of any clear pattern, where between career years 1--4 and 5--7, the mode increases from $\widehat{\mu}=-0.37$ (95\% CI: [-0.48, 0.35]) to $\widehat{\mu}=-0.21$ (95\% CI: [-1.77, 0.32]), despite a change in the average trajectory from increasing to decreasing.
 This pattern suggests that the variance, rather than the location, of these distributions, plays the key role in shaping the appearance of the canonical trajectory.
 The fact that across all career stages $\hat{\mu} < 0$ is intriguing, as it suggests a downward pressure on productivity over time, i.e., the mode of next year's productivity will be slightly lower than this year's.